wp-plugins/youtube-channel/readme.txt

 If you like this extension and you find it useful, please rate it on the right side.

 = Features =
-* Display latest video from YouTube channel or playlist
+* Display latest video from YouTube channel, favorites or playlist
-* Option to get random video from channel or playlist
+* Option to get random video from resources mentioned above
 * Set custom widget title
 * Enhanced Privacy
+* Preferred aspect ratio relative to width (16:9, 16:10 and 4:3)
 * Custom width for video thumbnail/embeded object (default is 220px)
-* Preferred aspect ratio relative to width (16:9, 16:10 and 4:3)
-* Choose to display video thumbnail, iframe (HTML5 video), object embed (Flash video) or chromeless video
+* Choose to display video as thumbnail, HTML5 (iframe), HTML5 Asynchronous (iframe2), Flash (object) or chromeless video
-* Fix height for old and new YouTube embed and Chromeless video object taken by controls
 * Custom caching timeout
 * Optimized gdata feeds
+* Video in lightbox for thumbnail output
 * Option to enable autoplay video
 * Option to hide video controls
 * Option to hide video info